hcool2489/Public-Chat/README.md

 # Public-Chat
- Platform for chatting publicaaly to anyone
+ Platform for chatting publicly to anyone